Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 But

-And it's some of the most satisfying artistic moments I've ever had have been on the Broadway stage because it represented for me where I wanted to be when I, when I started that other path.
+And it's some of the most satisfying artistic moments I've ever had have been on the Broadway stage because it represented for me where I wanted to be when I started that other that other path.

 because you had the door like